hmito/esj72web/web/schedule_session.md

 ---

 These selected themes will be used to organize symposia, and the proposed "themes" will be added as new categories for regular presentations.
 Applicants for oral presentations, poster presentations, and workshops can select these new categories as their preferred presentation fields (excluding symposia).
 Presentations accepted in these categories will be scheduled consecutively with the open session or given priority for poster displays near the session venue.
-See [open session](opensession) in datail.
+See [open session](opensession) in detail.

 ## ER Symposia
-The following symposium was selected for this year's [ER Symposum](er_symposium) (symposium where outstanding overseas researchers are invited to give presentations and contribute to the journal Ecological Research).
+The following symposium was selected for this year's [ER Symposium](er_symposium) (symposium where outstanding overseas researchers are invited to give presentations and contribute to the journal Ecological Research).

 [TODO:ERシンポ採択結果待ち]

 **『ER シンポジウム採択用のテストシンポ』**

 In ER Symposium, the journal Ecological Research supports the travel expenses of invited speakers.
-Additionally, the invited speaker is invited to contirbute a review or feature paper related to the symposium content on the journal of Ecological Research.
+Additionally, the invited speaker is invited to contribute a review or feature paper related to the symposium content on the journal of Ecological Research.